imahdio/CSS-Essential-Training/01-Getting Started/README.md

 crisp-a crisp sound or image is very clear

 apparent-able to be seen or understood

+swap out-to exchange (something) for (something else)
 ## Project: Relative paths
 >-Building websites often involves linking different files together, such as embedding an image in the html, or referencing a css file.
 When linking to files within the same project, use a relative path.
 -in following image, the index file is in the same folder as the css and image files.
 So, from index.html, the file path can map directly to the corresponding file names.
 ![image](https://user-images.githubusercontent.com/64577273/147644997-f484cf98-5dfa-4ed4-8766-8d6bfa8227cd.png)
 -if the file you're linking to is contained within a folder, like the following image, the folder name must also be included in the file path.
 ![image](https://user-images.githubusercontent.com/64577273/147645180-4acba4ed-5435-4bfb-aa66-5a1177ba2501.png)
--in this lesson , we do the following modifications
+-in this lesson, we do the following modifications
 >* from [index.html](Project-Relative-paths\index.html) update the image `src` value and `alt` attribute as well to provide a description for screen readers and make the images accessible.
 >```html
 ><img src="images/project-courses.jpg" alt="Lynda & LinkedIn Learning course list">
 >```
 >Notice: Once your file path is updated to point to the correct image file, open it in your browser.
 Notice: By default, images are displayed in the same dimensions as the file size which is currently 600 pixels wide.
 >* create a css file to resize the images.
 It can be named anything, but some common conventions are simply styles, or global, or the project name, like portfolio.
 I'm going to call mine `styles.css` and save it to CSS folder.
 >* let's add a `<link>` tag in the `<head>` section of [index.html](Project-Relative-paths\index.html).
 It can go anywhere in the `<head>` section, but I like to put mine just before the closing tag like this:
 >```html